TheEmptynessProject/IG-mass-unfollower/README.md

    ```bash
    python open_links.py
    ```
    This will open the links in batches of 20 (or another batch size if you modify the script).
-The script will wait for 2 seconds between batches to prevent overwhelming your browser.

 ### 5. Run the Tampermonkey Script
-- **Visit Instagram** in your browser.
-- The userscript will automatically click the unfollow button on each user’s profile and confirm the unfollow.
-- After all unfollows are completed, the tab will automatically close.

-### 6. Session Management
-The Tampermonkey userscript saves your session using cookies.
-Once logged in, the script will keep you logged in on future visits without requiring you to log in again.
+- Let the automation do the rest.

 ## Why not use the Puppeteer script?

 While Puppeteer is a powerful browser automation tool, it can be quite unreliable for this type of task.
 One common issue is **frame detachment**, which occurs when Instagram dynamically updates the page.
 This can lead to errors, causing the script to fail or requiring a page reload.
 As a result, running the Puppeteer-based script often results in inconsistencies and errors, making it less suitable for long-term use. **We strongly recommend using the Tampermonkey userscript** for a more stable and seamless experience.